LLM Compression by Block Removal with Constrained Binary Optimization: Introduction

 \section{Introduction}

-Large language models (LLMs) have been one of the most disruptive technological advances of this decade, demonstrating impressive capabilities in writing, summarization, and problem-solving~\cite{openai_23}.
-Built primarily on the Transformer architecture~\cite{vaswani2017attention}, recent LLMs have shown remarkable scalability and generalization.
-Over the last few years, the number of released models has grown rapidly~\cite{meta_llama_24,qwen3_25,openai_25}.
-However, state-of-the-art (SOTA) models often contain billions or even trillions of parameters, making them expensive to train and deploy, which greatly limits their use on resource-constrained devices.
+Large language models (LLMs) have demonstrated impressive capabilities in writing, summarization, and problem-solving~\cite{openai_23}, and the last few years, the number of released models has grown rapidly~\cite{meta_llama_24,qwen3_25,openai_25}.
+However, these frontier models, built primarily on the transformer architecture~\cite{vaswani2017attention}, usually contain billions or even trillions of parameters, making them expensive to train and deploy, which greatly limits their use on resource-constrained devices.
 Consequently, substantial research effort has focused on compressing LLMs while preserving performance.
-Importantly, the key question is not only how much knowledge is retained immediately after compression, but how much can be recovered with limited retraining.

-Prominent compression strategies include pruning~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}, low-rank decomposition~\cite{yuan_23,wang2025svdllm,rausch_25}, quantization~\cite{frantar2022gptq,lin2023awq}, and structural approaches that remove entire transformer blocks~\cite{kim2024mefomo,song2024sleb,men2025shortgpt,gromov2025the,Ding_25}.
-While weight-level methods are largely orthogonal to each other and can be combined with structural compression, block removal is particularly attractive due to its substantial gains in inference speed and memory efficiency.
-However, as models grow deeper and more heterogeneous, block pruning becomes challenging: the effect of removing a given block depends strongly on which other blocks are removed, making it difficult to identify subsets that preserve accuracy at high compression rates.
+LLM compression methods take different approaches to reduce the model size, such as pruning~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}, factorization~\cite{yuan_23,wang2025svdllm,rausch_25}, and block removal~\cite{Ding_25,men2025shortgpt,mistral3_26}.
+The latter consists of removing whole transformer blocks and is a particularly attractive compression method because, apart from memory savings, it also achieves predictable substantial gains in inference speed due to a shorter model and is compatible with the other compression techniques.
+However, as models grow deeper and become more heterogeneous, block pruning becomes challenging: the effect of removing a given block depends strongly on which other blocks are removed, which makes the task a hard combinatorial problem.